 WordPress.com vs WordPress.org: What’s the Difference?

-WordPress is the world’s most popular content management software.
-It’s used for blogging and to create websites.
+WordPress is the world’s most popular content management software (CMS).
+It’s used for blogging and to create websites, whether personal or ecommerce ones.
 According to Torque, WordPress sites hosted by WordPress.com or external hosts* published 17 posts every second in 2014.

-That’s a lot of websites.
-Who’s providing all this WordPress hosting?
+That’s a lot of websites!
+Have you ever wondered who’s providing all this WordPress hosting?

 There are a lot of website hosting services out there.